Shrootii/Tic-Tac-Toe/ReadMe.txt

    integer 1 and 2 are the valid input options. rest all will be considered as invalid and the program will terminate.

-3. single player- against computer version
+3. single player- against computer version.
+The computer uses minimax algo to optimize its move and increase chances if winning.

 4. As per the chosen mode, first turn will be of player 1 (X) and the next turn will be either player 2(O) in which the input will be taken